Employees Feel Valued at Work: 4 Steps to Make It Happen

 Facebook Twitter Email LinkedIn

-The coronavirus has disrupted life as we once knew it.
-For many, it has brought real tragedy in the loss of loved ones and livelihoods.
-The rest of us must do our best to cope with the rate of change on personal, professional, and financial levels.
+You can learn a lot form a crisis.
+The coronavirus disrupted life as we once knew it.
+For many, it brought real tragedy in the loss of loved ones and livelihoods.
+The rest of us did our best to cope with the rate of change on personal, professional, and financial levels.

 The good news is that most leaders acted quickly and decisively when the pandemic hit.
-They put employee safety first.
-And improved employee engagement results across the board showed it.
+The majority put employee safety first, and improved employee engagement results across the board showed it.
 It was clear that leaders cared, and employees appreciated it.

-A Wall Street Journal survey revealed that over one-quarter of almost 2,000 respondents stated that “my work doesn’t feel particularly important or meaningful.”
-This feeling is not surprising given that many are feeling a kind of low depression with the pandemic covering the whole world like a pall.
-But business leaders need not simply accept that their employees feel down.
-They can do something about it.
+• A Wall Street Journal survey revealed that over one-quarter of almost 2,000 respondents stated that “my work doesn’t feel particularly important or meaningful.”
+Business leaders need to do something about it.

 Steps to Bolster Employees